Archive for July, 2012

 So there you have it.
 A whole lotta registry loves and a few shoulda-woulda-couldas.
 What are your favorite registry items?
 Anything you got that you wish you hadn’t?
 Or that you later purchased and wished had made it onto your registry?
 Hindsight is 20/20, huh?

-This title is an homage to this kitchen post from last December about all of the little annoying prep steps we had to squeeze in before we could get down to painting cabinets – and I feel like we just hit the same stage in the deck project.
+“Can’t we just lay some decking already?!”
+That quote’s an homage to this kitchen post from last December about all of the little annoying prep steps we had to squeeze in before we could get down to painting cabinets – and I feel like we just hit the same stage in the deck project.
 Which means we’re making progress, but we’re impatient little DIYers.
 After getting all of the joists set in place we were soooo excited to finally lay down the decking… until I realized I had a bunch of nitty gritty details to take care of first.
 Womp womp.
 But not to worry, you’ll actually see decking going down at the end of this post (and that process continues – wahoo!) so we’re a lot closer to the end of this project than the beginning.
 Whew.

 The first item was actually getting an inspection.
 A voluntary one at that.
 Shocking, I know.
 Technically our next mandatory inspection from the county was a final one, once everything was complete.
 Call us insecure, but the idea of finishing the whole thing only to find out we’d made a mistake at this stage (and thus having to undo lots and lots of stuff) gave us cold sweats.
 So Sherry called the county and found out we could have an optional “framing inspection” just to make sure we were on the right course.
 Yes, please.